artem-y/math-games-python/README.md

-# Python Math Games
+# Math Games (Python)
-Simple math games in python.
+Simple math mini games written in Python.

 This is a collection of small mini-games which are themselves written as an exercise to practice Python.
 Well, and maybe math as well =)